0%

 MacBook Air M1 - Exploring a Compact Rebuild

-Inside the Machine
+Inside

 Internal overview

-Key components to extract:
+Parts to extract:

-• Logic board (M1 chip, RAM, storage - all soldered)
+• Logic board (M1 chip, RAM, storage, all soldered)

 • Speakers (stereo, surprisingly good)